Johanne101/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 <p>
 The first thing to do providing a user with access to the information they will need.
+Global privileges apply to all databases in a MySQL Server.
+To assign global privileges, you use the *.* syntax, for example:

 ```
 GRANT ALL PRIVILEGES ON * . * TO 'newuser'@'localhost';